-D. Those low-lying areas outside Settlement Boundaries around Chichester Harbour, as shown on Plan D, should be safeguarded for climate change adaptation.
+D. Safeguard from development low lying areas outside Settlement Boundaries around Chichester Harbour for climate change adaptation land.

 5.99 Given the characteristics of the designated area, this policy serves a number of purposes.
 Firstly, it requires all proposals to demonstrate that there is sufficient sewerage capacity to accommodate an increase in demand.
 This will involve liaison with Southern Water ahead of the submission of any planning application.
 Where necessary, Southern Water will seek phasing conditions to ensure that development is not occupied until any necessary sewerage network upgrades have been delivered.